PandahutMushy/BookmarkHostPlugin/Listener/NodeJS/Readme.md

 - This web listener must be hosted on a **NodeJS** web server.
 - To run locally, you must have NodeJS installed.
 Browse to its extracted folder and run the command `node index.js`.
 - The server runs on Port 3000 by default.
 You can change this by altering the `ListenerPORT` line in the `index.js` file.
 - On first use, update the web listener's configuration file `ServerCfg.json` to include a short name and the GSLT (Steam Login Token) for your server(s).
-Before saving, you might wish to run the contents of this file for proper Json formatting.
+- Before saving, you may wish to run the contents of this file for proper Json formatting.
 A free, online Json validator can be found here: https://jsonlint.com/.
 <br/>

 ## Usage